The West Midlands has the cheapest beer in England, according to a new guide.

 In addition to The Beacon, there is praise for The Turf (Bloxwich), The Vine (Brierley Hill) and The Old Swan (Netherton).
 Birmingham’s sole main listing is The Old Joint Stock, near St Philip’s Cathedral.

-Guide editor Fiona Stapley insisted two other Birmingham pubs – The Bartons Arms, in Aston, and The Wellington, on Bennetts Hill in the city centre – were “almost” main entries.
+Guide editor Fiona Stapley insisted two other city pubs – The Bartons Arms, Aston, and The Wellington, in Bennetts Hill – were “almost” main entries.

 She appealed for Brummies to get in contact with positive reports about their favourite locals. ut she also warned pubs had to up their game when it came to service, adding: “The genuinely warm and personal welcome found in so many of the guide’s pubs has become something of a rarity.”